xfra35/f3-cron/README.md

 ## Asynchronicity

+As configured in [step 1](#step-1), the cron plugin is instantianted every minute.
+Each instance is run independantly from each other.

+Within an instance, there may be several due jobs, which can be run synchronously or asynchronously.

-If you want tasks to be run asynchronously, you'll need:
+If you want due jobs to be run asynchronously within an instance, you'll need:
 * `exec()` to be enabled on your hosting
 * the [script path](#script-path) to be configured correctly
 * the [PHP CLI binary](#php-binary-path) to be executable and in the path of your hosting user